PatelDhruv-webdev/Recipe-App-Capstone-Project/README.md

 - Users can see a list of most popular recipes
 - Users can get step-by-step cooking instructions
 - Users can get cooking time estimates for recipes
+- ⁠Users can enable dark mode
+- ⁠Users can adjust serving sizes for recipes
+- Users can view nutritional information
+- Users can also start the timer in the app